This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-This gorgeous black colored wood has its own charm and can transform a flat interior to something magnificent.
+This gorgeous black-colored wood has its own charm and can transform a flat interior into something magnificent.
 Among the 10 different species of ebony, Ceylon and African ebony wood are the most popular.

 In terms of cost, it is the costliest one, with a price ranging about 40 to 60 percent above Burma teak.

 16. Inexpensive Poplar

 As mentioned in the title, poplar is an inexpensive soft hardwood that ranges from light cream to yellowish hue with green and gray streaks.
 It is a well-known utility wood perfect for furniture frames, pallets, and many more.
 Poplar floorings are durable and will surely last for many years.

 Lombardy poplar and eastern cottonwood are widely used and readily available in the market.
 If you prefer a light texture for your floor, poplar is an inexpensive choice and can provide a wonderful shine with a little Varathane.

 One of the most popular species in North America, cedar is well known for its aromatic smell.
 With good durability, it is capable of resisting pest attacks and premature decay as well.
 Owing to all these characteristics, cedar is widely used in home construction.

 Deodar and Atlas cedar is widely used for woodwork and furniture frames.
 Cyprian cedar, one of the rarest species, is the most aromatic one, very similar to the cedar of Lebanon.